Landlords: Don’t get caught out by MTDfIT – What you need to do before April 2026

 What landlords should do now

-5. Get professional advice.
-Your accountant can confirm your eligibility, help you test systems early and ensure your records meet HMRC standards.
+Get professional advice.
+Your accountant can confirm your eligibility, help you test systems early and make sure your records meet HMRC standards.

 At Larking Gowen, we are already supporting landlords with the transition to MTDfIT.
-Our team can review your income position, recommend suitable software and guide you through HMRC’s pilot scheme.
-We can support you at every stage of your MTDfIT journey, from assessing income thresholds and selecting software to providing ongoing assistance with quarterly submissions.
+Our team can review your income position and recommend suitable software.
+Can support you at every stage of your MTDfIT journey, from assessing income thresholds and selecting software to providing ongoing assistance with quarterly submissions.

-If you are unsure where to begin, contact your usual Larking Gowen adviser or email enquiry@larking-gowen.co.uk.
+If you are unsure where to begin, get in touch with your usual Larking Gowen contact or email enquiry@larking-gowen.co.uk.

 Newsletter